nick-novak/Goals-n-such/etc/quotes.md

 "How can workers think well of themselves, if they do not think well of thier work?"
 -- Wendall Berry - The Need to Be Whole

+"Not wanting something is as good as having it."
+-- Naval Ravikant

+"When you align yourself with creation, you inherently take a side against destruction.
+Creativity eats Darkness."
+-- Jeff Tweedy